Last Updated on May 20, 2022

 In most joints, adult human articular cartilage is of the hyaline type.
 The thickness of human articular cartilage varies from area to area within a single joint and from joint to joint.
 In large joints, the thickness is 2 mm to 4 mm.
-Knowing the structure of articular cartilage is important so that abnormality could be noted.
+Knowing the structure of articular cartilage is important so that abnormalities could be noted.

 Structure of Articular Cartilage